Xilinx/kria-bist/docs/src/modules/motor.md

    read back near 0V when the motor is in 'Off' mode.
 The ADC voltage feedback values of channels PhaseA, PhaseB and PhaseC are measured using getVoltage() motor control function and verified to be below predefined threshold value of 1V to pass the test.

    The config parameter for the test is described below:

     * label: The test label

-3. run_motor_vlt_adc_fb_modespeed_test() - In this test, the ADC voltages are validated to read back the volatge values in the predefined range in 'Speed' mode with rpm set to 1000.
+3. run_motor_vlt_adc_fb_modeopenloop_test() - In this test, the ADC voltages are validated to read back the voltage values in the predefined range in 'Open Loop' mode.
    The ADC voltage feedback values of channels PhaseA, PhaseB and PhaseC are measured using getVoltage() motor control function.
 The measured voltages are averaged out of 100 samples of readings and verified to be in the range of 8V - 15V for each channel to pass the test.

    The config parameters for the test are described below:

     * label: The test label